You are here:

 Her teaching was not just the product of growing up in a family of politically-active educators.
 Oliver’s work grew from her commitment to solidarity across communities of color - which was an idea she shared with the New York Young Lords.
 Oliver’s own school experience shaped her politics as well.
 She had been one of a few Black students attending a predominantly white school that had only recently desegregated.
 In 1957, at a time when other middle-class Black families were starting to move to the suburbs, Oliver’s parents purchased a home in the largely white neighborhood of Hollis in Queens.
 During her first day of school at JHS 59, Oliver remembered, “getting off the bus, commotion going on, and a white kid with blood streaming down his face.
 There were fights going on in the yard.
 There were white students who had jumped on some black students, there were black students fighting back, there were [white] parents protesting the busing of kids into the neighborhood . . .
 You could feel the hostility immediately.”3 Denise Oliver, like other future members of the Young Lords, were profoundly shaped by white resistance to desegregation in New York.
 In the words of historian Johanna Fernández, “the young people who launched the Young Lords in New York would be influenced by their own experiences with racism in the classroom and by the politics bequeathed to them by the struggle for school reform in New York.”4

 After finishing high school in New York, Oliver went to Howard University, a historically Black university, in Washington, DC.
 There Oliver was an avid activist.
-The university eventually expelled her for participating in protests that highlighted the absence of a Black studies program, criticized the presence of the Reserve Officer Training Corps (ROTC) on campus, and challenged the strict rules prohibiting male students from visiting female students, and vice-versa, in the university’s single-sex dorms.5
+The university eventually expelled her for participating in protests that highlighted the absence of a Black studies program, criticized the presence of the military on campus (in the form of the Reserve Officer Training Corps or ROTC), and challenged the strict rules prohibiting male students from visiting female students, and vice-versa, in the university’s single-sex dorms.5

 Oliver brought a powerful political vision to her work in the founding and leading of the Young Lords in New York.
 As a political organization, the Young Lords sought to understand the structural roots of poverty, segregation, and inequality.
 Based on their analyses, they worked with local community members to organize protests and demonstrations as well as create new institutions that reflected the values of the egalitarian society they hoped to build.